Banner Attorney

 Supreme Court issued its opinion in the case of Mullenix v.
 Luna (Mullenix) (No. 14-1143).
 The main issue before the Court was whether an officer is entitled to qualified immunity where said officer shot at a vehicle in a high-speed pursuit.
 The Court ruled that the officer, based on existing precedent, had not acted unreasonably, “beyond debate”, in those circumstances and therefore was protected from civil lawsuits on grounds of qualified immunity.

-under arrest, Leija sped off in his vehicle and headed for Highway 27 with the TPD in pursuit.
+The underlying case involved a highway pursuit between suspect Israel Leija and the Texas Police Department (“TPD”).
+The TPD followed Leija to a restaurant with a warrant for his arrest.
+When the TPD approached Leija and informed him he was under arrest, Leija sped off in his vehicle and headed for Highway 27 with the TPD in pursuit.
 Twice during the chase, Leija called the police dispatcher and threatened to shoot at police officers if they did not abandon their pursuit.
 The dispatcher relayed the threats to the officers involved in the pursuit and also reported that Leija might be intoxicated.

 During the pursuit, the TPD set up spike strips at three separate locations.
 Trooper Chadrin Mullenix responded to the pursuit and intended to set up a spike strip under an overpass bridge.
 However, upon learning of the other spike strip locations, Mullenix decided to pursue another tactic: shooting at Leija’s vehicle in order to disable it.
 Mullenix had not received training in this tactic and had not attempted it before, but he radioed the idea to his supervisor.
 Before he was able to receive a response, Mullenix exited his vehicle and took up a shooting position on the bridge with his rifle.
 As Leija approached the overpass, Mullenix fired six rounds at his vehicle and hit Leija four times in his upper body, killing him